metastar77/Open-Grants-Program/applications/dotmog.md

 #### Documentation of core components, protocols, architecture etc. to be deployed

-We have been working on the World of Mogwais for a long time gaining experience in technology and game design, we where stopped by the limitations of the technology we where using, problems like freezing chain due to hash power spikes or no available storage made our live hard.
-Just when we where giving up, we learned about substrate, so we digged into it and started to work on migrating and transforming our project in to this new world of 3 sec block times and responsive storage access.
+We have been working on the World of Mogwais for a long time gaining experience in technology and game design, we were stopped by the limitations of the technology we were using, problems like freezing chains due to hash power spikes or no available storage made our lives hard.
+Just when we were giving up, we learned about substrate, so we dug into it and started to work on migrating and transforming our project into this new world of 3 sec block times and responsive storage access.

-We differentiate the gamelogic into two parts, base logic which is not heavy computing intense which will run inside the node and intense computing gamelogic for example for a dungeon event, which we plan to outsource with an Off-Chain worker to a trusted computing environement.
+We differentiate the gamelogic into two parts, base logic which is not heavy computing intense which will run inside the node and intense computing gamelogic for example for a dungeon event, which we plan to outsource with an Off-Chain worker to a trusted computing environment.

 #### PoC/MVP or other relevant prior work or research on the topic

 Our alpha MVP is already running, check out our webpage (https://dotmog.com/).

-A lot of our previous work on the World of Mogwais is beeing used as PoC for the current project, the gamelogic we created [WoMNetCore](https://github.com/WorldOfMogwais/WoMNetCore) is reused where it makes sense or refactored to match better, here an [old PoC](https://github.com/WorldOfMogwais/WoM-Releases/releases).
+A lot of our previous work on the World of Mogwais is being used as PoC for the current project, the game logic we created [WoMNetCore](https://github.com/WorldOfMogwais/WoMNetCore) is reused where it makes sense or refactored to match better, here an [old PoC](https://github.com/WorldOfMogwais/WoM-Releases/releases).
 We used the CryptoKitties on Substrate as our first crash course into Rust and luckily it had a theme in common with our vision from 2017 [old whitepaper](https://github.com/mogwaicoin/mogwai-doc/raw/master/doc/Mogwai_Whitepaper.pdf).

 ### Ecosystem Fit
-I think currently there is no such projects in the substrate ecosystem, at least we don't know of any.
+I think currently there are no such projects in the substrate ecosystem, at least we don't know of any.
 The full game logic is written down in our confluence, but for the sake of this file, we don't copy & paste it into here, but we can add it if necessary.

 ## Team :busts_in_silhouette: